Recurrent and Non-wandering properties for foliations: Codimension one non-wandering foliations on -manifolds

-\begin{lemma} Let $\F$ be a codimension one non-wandering continuous foliation on a closed $3$-manifold $M$.
-Then $\F$ is $\pi_1$-injective.
+\begin{lemma} A codimension one non-wandering foliation on a connected closed $3$-manifold $M$ is $\pi_1$-injective and Reebless.
 Moreover if $\pi_2(M)$ is trivial, then the universal cover of $M$ is homeomorphic to $\R^3$. \end{lemma}

-\begin{proof} By non-wandering property, there are no Reeb components.
-By the $C^0$ Novikov Compact Leaf Theorem \cite{So}, there are no vanishing cycles.
+\begin{proof} Let $\F$ be a codimension one non-wandering foliation on a connected closed $3$-manifold $M$.
+By non-wandering property, there are no Reeb components.
+By the $C^0$ Novikov Compact Leaf theorem \cite{So}, there are no vanishing cycles.
 By Th3.4.VIII \cite{HH}, we have that $\F$ is $\pi_1$-injective.
 Suppose that $\pi_2(M)$ is trivial.
 By Corollary 2.4 \cite{P}, the universal cover of $M$ is homeomorphic to $\R^3$. \end{proof}

-This implies the non-existence of codimension one foliations on homological spheres.
+This implies the non-existence of codimension one non-wandering foliations on homological spheres.